Mostly contracting random maps

 This implies that the limit

 and

 where $\phi^*_1$ is the $P$-invariant limit of the additive process $\phi_1+P\phi_1+\dots+P^{n-1}\phi_1$.
 This proves the first part of the theorem for the above mentioned assumptions.
 To conclude the theorem in this case, let us assume that $\mu$ is ergodic.
 Then, according to~\cite[Lemma~I.2.4]{kifer2012ergodic},\footnote{Strictly speaking, Kifer's lemma is not stated directly for operators on $L^1(\mu)$.
-Nonetheless, the proof of such result can be apply literally for Markov operators on $L^1(\mu)$ satisfying that $P1_X=1_X$.} any $P$-invariant function is constant $\mu$-almost everywhere.
-Consequently, $g$ is constant $\mu$-almost everywhere and since $\Lambda(\mu)=\int g \, d\mu$, we get that $g(x)=\Lambda(\mu)$ for $\mu$-almost every $x\in X$.
+Nonetheless, the proof of such a result can be applied literally for Markov operators on $L^1(\mu)$ satisfying that $P1_X=1_X$.} any $P$-invariant function is constant $\mu$-almost everywhere.
+Consequently, $g$ is constant $\mu$-almost everywhere and since $\Lambda(\mu)=\int g \, d\mu$, we get that $g(x)=\Lambda(\mu)$ for $\mu$-a.e.~$x\in X$.